 Pregnant/lactating women and infants

 Pregnancy demands higher riboflavin intake as it crosses the placenta.
-If maternal status is poor during gestation, the infant is likely to be born riboflavin deficient.
+If the maternal status is poor during gestation, the infant is likely to be born riboflavin deficient.
 Breast milk riboflavin content may reflect maternal intake and can be moderately increased by riboflavin concentration of the mother when maternal intake is low.

 There is an increasing requirement of riboflavin with advancing age as a result of decreased efficiency of its absorption by the enterocytes.